Prebiotics | Need To Know The Hidden Heroes

 3- Promote regularity.

-In other words, we could say that prebiotics indirectly offer benefits similar to those of probiotics since they nourish the latter!
+In other words, we could say that they indirectly offer benefits similar to those of probiotics since they nourish the latter!

 But that’s not all!
 Studies Suggest That the Benefits of Prebiotics Include: